-Carlisle Friends Meeting Interchange Reports
+Carlisle Quaker Meeting Interchange Reports

 Carlisle Meeting has been able to provide hospitality to Friends who were trekking across Pennsylvania for social justice.
 We provided dinner, breakfast and overnight lodging for EQUAT walkers who were walking from Philadelphia to Pittsburgh to protest PNC Bank providing loans to mining organizations who were practicing mountain top removal.
 Later we provided overnight and meal hospitality to Jesse-Blue Forest, from Charlottesville Monthly Meeting who plans to walk across the country to the Pacific Ocean.
 He was walking to urge citizens to support legislative action to abolish the Selective Service System in the United States.